4l3k54nd3r/challenge-2022/README.md

 # Challenge

 ## :computer: How to execute
-mvn clean package
+``./mvnw package``

-java -jar target/challenge-0.0.2.jar
+``java -jar target/challenge-0.0.2.jar``
 ## :memo: Notes

-Note: This solution uses java 17.
+Requires Java 17 and for the provided docker-compose to be up.

-It's fairly simple, the @KafkaListener in the Consumer component receives payments and sends for processing via PaymentService.
+Thw @KafkaListener in the Consumer component receives payments and processes them via PaymentService.

-If the payment type is online the server will use a WebClient to check if the payment is valid, then check if there's a matching account_id.
-If the payment is offline it skips the WebClient check.
+If the validation API takes longer than 1 second to reply then the payment is considered invalid.

 ## :pushpin: Things to improve

-Figure out how to convert payments from Kafka to Payment objects without the separate POJO.
+- Figure out how to convert payments from Kafka to Payment objects without the separate POJO.